 2. Rheem Hybrid High-Efficiency Electric Water Heater

-- Provides hot water for three bathrooms.
+- Provides enough hot water for three bathrooms.

-- Wi-Fi connectivity is included for alerts.
+- Wi-Fi connectivity for alerts.

 - Very quiet while operating.